Team2530/Documentation/docs/wiki/apriltag.md

 # Apriltag

+!!! warning "This page is not finished!"

+    If you are a team member and know more about this topic than what is currently here please contribute that information.

 Apriltags are square qr-code-like images that encode a very small amount of information.
 They are sometimes placed in [[FRC]] fields, and can be used for [[Pose Estimation|pose-estimation]] to figure out where the robot is relative to the tags.

 ## Families